TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 *   To assess and improve our product and service offerings, including the development of new products and services.
 *   To perform data analysis (including market and consumer search and analytics and trend analysis).
 *   To conduct marketing activities and communicate with you regarding products and services offered by GEICO and its partners.
-*   To deliver website and mobile app content (including advertising) based on your interests and browsing history.
+*   To have website and mobile app content (including advertising) delivered based on your GEICO browsing history.
 *   To enable you to interact with us through social media platforms.
 *   To detect and prevent fraud and other prohibited or illegal activity.
-*   To maintain and enhance the security of our systems, data, and workplace.
+*   To maintain and enhance the security and safety of our systems, data, and workplace.
 *   To hire qualified employees and maintain our workforce.
 *   To comply with legal obligations and policies.
 *   To bring and defend claims.
 *   For other purposes as permitted by law or to which you consent.

-In the 12-month period prior to the effective date of this Privacy Policy, we have disclosed all of the above categories of personal information to service providers that assist us in providing insurance-related services, which include offering quotes, processing applications (both employment and insurance), and claims handling.
+We disclose all of the above categories of personal information to service providers that assist us in providing insurance-related services, which include offering quotes, processing applications (both employment and insurance), and claims handling.
 If you are involved in an accident with another insured individual, we may have to share your information for the permitted purpose of handling that incident.
 We may also have to share your information with our reinsurers, excess insurers, insurance-support organizations that help us detect and prevent fraud, state insurance departments and other governmental and law enforcement authorities (where required by law or to protect our legal interests or in cases of suspected fraud or illegal activities), with consumer reporting agencies as permitted by law, and if ordered by subpoena, search warrant or other court order.
 We may disclose personal information to service providers involved in our marketing, verification, data-processing, risk-assessment, security and antifraud efforts, and as required or permitted by federal or state law.
 For additional information regarding the categories of personal information we have disclosed and the categories of entities with which we have disclosed such information, please see "The Information We Disclose," above.

 We have not sold consumers' personal information in the 12-month period preceding the Effective Date of this Privacy Policy.